laravel-enso/documentation/docs/frontEnd/card.md

 As noted above, you may skip one or more of these components, as required (for example, you may not need controls, a footer, etc).

+Note that cards may be nested and when nesting them, collapsible controls are correctly supported.

+Also, you may use transitions for the cards.

 Example:
 ```vue
 <card>